plone/documentation/develop/plone/content/workflow.rst

 Updating security settings after changing workflow
 ==================================================

-Through the web this would be done by going to
-ZMI > portal_workflow > update security settings
+Through the web this would be done by going to the Management Interface > portal_workflow > update security settings

 To update security settings programmatically use the method updateRoleMappings.
 The snippet below demonstrates this::